DeisData/deisdata.github.io/shell/setup/index.md

   <p>To check if your machine is set up to use something other than Bash, type <code class="language-plaintext highlighter-rouge">echo $SHELL</code> in your terminal window.</p>

   <p>If your machine is set up to use something other than Bash, you can run it by opening a terminal and typing <code class="language-plaintext highlighter-rouge">bash</code>.</p>

+  To change the default shell, follow [these instructions](https://www.howtogeek.com/444596/how-to-change-the-default-shell-to-bash-in-macos-catalina/).

   <h4 id="reference">Reference</h4>
   <p><a href="http://www.macworld.co.uk/feature/mac-software/how-use-terminal-on-mac-3608274/">How to Use Terminal on a Mac</a></p>